IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.1.1.2 Resource Notification Subscriber

 The Resource Notification Subscriber initiates and terminates subscriptions on behalf of a Resource Notification Recipient.
-It also can send a Resource Subscription Search transaction to the Resource Notification Broker for existing subscription research.
+It also can send a Resource Subscription Search transaction to the Resource Notification Broker for existing subscription search.

 FHIR Capability Statement for [subscriber](CapabilityStatement-IHE.ToDo.server.html)